-If you’re planning on setting up a new server on Discord, Discord makes it easy to choose the most optimal voice server location for your server from the get-go.
+If you’re planning on setting up a new server on Discord, the app makes it easy to choose the most optimal voice server location for your server from the get-go.

 On the next screen, you’ll be asked to name your server, and then select the Server Region.
-Press the button that says, Change, and you’ll be able to select from the list of voice server regions like we did above.
-Simply click on the region that would be most optimal, and the changes are automatically saved.
+Press the button that says, Change, and you’ll be able to choose from the list of voice server regions like we did above.
+Click on the region that would be most optimal, and the changes are automatically saved.

 Finally, press the Create button.
 Invite some friends, see how the voice server works, and if the latency is a little high, you can always change the voice server location again by following the earlier steps.